-Medical malpractice may occur when physicians and other medical professionals fail to diagnose a medical condition or illness.
+Medical malpractice may occur when physicians and other medical professionals fail to diagnose cancer or from a delayed medical diagnosis.
 This diagnostic lapse can deprive a patient of needed medical treatments or surgery.
 Any delay in care can worsen the condition and lead to premature death.

-For more than 30 years, Powers & Santola, LLP., has been helping patients and their families in Albany, Syracuse and surrounding communities in upstate New York obtain justice for injuries caused by a failure to diagnose a medical condition, including the conditions listed below.
+For more than 30 years, Powers & Santola, LLP., has been helping patients and their families in Albany, Syracuse and surrounding communities in upstate New York obtain justice for injuries caused by a failure to diagnose cancer or other serious medical conditions such as those listed below.